 NVMe’s physical connection is based on the PCI-express bus.
 This provides a direct connection between a server’s microprocessors and NVMe devices attached directly to the server.
 This type of configuration is ideal when populating a server with one or several SSDs, but has two primary limitations:

-With low latency being paramount, the architecture and implementation of the NVMe over Fabrics controller will have a direct impact on overall system performance.
+The architecture and implementation of an NVMe over Fabrics controller will have a direct impact on overall system performance.